nickcox/cd-extras/readme.md

 - Get-Stack (_dirs_)
   - view contents of undo (`cd-`) and redo (`cd+`) stacks.
-  - use `dirs -u` for an indexed list of undo locations or `dirs -r` for a corresponding list of redo locations
+  - use `dirs -u` for an indexed list of undo locations or `dirs -r` for a corresponding list of redo locations.
 - Expand-Path (_xpa_)
   - expand a candidate path by inserting wildcards between each segment.
+  - use a trailing slash to expand *children* of the matched path(s)
   - **note:** the expansion may match more than you expect. always test the output before piping it into a potentially destructive command.